Best Transfer Belts & Gait Belts for Caregivers 2026

 Best Washable Option

-Medline Washable Gait Belt
+Medline Washable Cotton Gait/Transfer Belt with Metal Buckle

-Best for: Families where hygiene and easy laundering are the top priority
+Medline Washable Cotton Gait/Transfer Belt with Metal Buckle Best for: Families where hygiene and easy laundering are the top priority

 Pros